 The Epidemic Disease Act was enacted in 1897 by way of notification dated 04.02.1897 to control the bubonic plague outbreak in Bombay (now known as Mumbai).
 It is a very short act consisting of only 5 sections and its violation is punishable under Section 188 of the Indian Penal Code, 1860 and other relevant sections.
+It is about 123 years old act for the prevention of the spread of dangerous epidemic disease.
+The Act has been routinely used to contain various diseases in India such as swine flu (2009), cholera (2018), malaria (2015), and dengue.
+Presently, it is being used to control the spread of Covid-19.
 At the time of outspread of Covid-19 pandemic, Karnataka was the first state in India to invoke the act on 11.03.2020 and Haryana became second on 12.03.2020.
 The Act has been earlier used in control of various epidemics in India which spread from time to time.
 However, the Act sometimes is deemed to be insufficient in dealing with the purpose as the same is not exhaustive in nature and does not deal with complicated situations.
 It is to be noticed that India is witnessing epidemiological transition.
 In the 21st century, the country is facing dual burden of diseases.
 While struggling to combat the burden of communicable diseases, our health system is challenged to address chronic noncommunicable diseases.
 The burden and spectrum of infectious diseases are enormous in India.
 They still contribute about 30% of disease burden in India.
 Epidemics of communicable diseases impose a heavy economic burden on individuals, families, communities, and nation at large.
 We still are clueless while handling influenza pandemics and struggle to contain them.
 The rise in the number, geographic extent, severity of outbreaks, threat of bio-terrorism, emergence of emerging and reemerging infections, volume of air travel, globalization, and the complex lifestyle behaviors of the people has stressed the need for devising new public health interventions to respond to the epidemics effectively and swiftly.

 Provisions of the Act